Outdoor Plumbing Installation: What You Need to Know for 2026

 Get matched with companies for your specific needs

-Planning an outdoor plumbing project — whether it's a new hose bib, an irrigation system, or a full outdoor kitchen — involves more than just turning a wrench.
+Planning an outdoor plumbing project, whether it's a new hose bib, an irrigation system, or a full outdoor kitchen, involves more than just turning a wrench.
 There are permits to consider, freeze protection requirements, material choices, and backflow prevention rules that vary by location.
-This guide walks you through every major type of outdoor plumbing installation, what each one costs in 2026, and what it takes to do it right.
+This 2026 guide walks you through every major type of outdoor plumbing installation, what each one costs this year, and what it takes to do the job right.

 By the time you're done reading, you'll know which projects are safe to DIY, when you should call a licensed plumber, and how to protect your investment through every season of the year.